How to Install Nginx on Ubuntu 24.04/22.04/20.04

 sudo apt install nginx-extras -y

 Note: Only install ‘nginx-extras’ if you intend to retain the Ubuntu version of Nginx.
-Avoid installing this package if you plan to update to an upstream version from Nginx.org or a LaunchPAD PPA maintained by Nginx in the future.
+Avoid installing this package if you plan to update to an upstream version from Nginx.org or a LaunchPAD PPA maintained by Nginx.

 Verify the Nginx Installation: